 Rescinding or Deferring Employment

 Employers should carefully review and follow the recommendations made by NACE in the Position Statement on Rescinded and Deferred Employment Offers.
 The statement includes a review laws regulating employment, relevant ethical issues, and makes recommendations for resolving individual situations fairly.
-To protect your recruiting relationship with Tufts, we ask that you notify our Recruiting Coordinator immediately in the event of having to rescind or defer employment.
+To protect your recruiting relationship with Tufts, we ask that you notify our Employer Relations team immediately in the event of having to rescind or defer employment.

 On-campus interviews and info sessions only occur when Tufts University is open.
 In the event that the Medford campus is closed due to inclement weather or other reason, this information will be displayed on the main page of the Tufts website.

 If a closing affects your visit to campus, the Recruiting Coordinator will contact you as soon as possible to notify you and make alternate arrangements or reschedule.